MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/memory-problems/dom-leaks.md

 <!-- ------------------------------ -->
 #### Long-running apps and unmounting components

+Be sure to unmount components.
 For long-running apps, small memory leaks of only a few kilobytes can noticeably degrade performance over time.
 For webpages that use the React framework, React maintains a virtualized copy of the DOM.
 Failing to properly unmount components can potentially lead to an application leaking large parts of the virtual DOM.

 <!-- ====================================================================== -->